 About the Mayor

-Edwin Lee, 43rd Mayor of the City and County of San Francisco
+Edwin Mah Lee is 43rd Mayor of City and County of San Francisco.

-Prior to his employment with the City and County of San Francisco, Mayor Lee was the Managing Attorney for the San Francisco Asian Law Caucus, for which he worked from 1979 to 1989.
-Mayor Lee was born in Seattle, Washington.
-He graduated Summa Cum Laude from Bowdoin College in 1974 and from Boalt Hall School of Law, University of California, Berkeley, in 1978.
-Mayor Lee is married to his wife Anita and is the father of two daughters Brianna and Tania.
+A native of Seattle, Washington, Mayor Lee graduated from Bowdoin College in 1974, and from Boalt Hall School of Law at the University of California, Berkeley, in 1978.
+Prior to becoming a civil servant, Mayor Lee worked as housing activist and civil right attorney.
+He is married to his wife Anita, and is the father of two daughters, Brianna and Tania.